McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 - {{% badge style="note" title=" " %}}Change{{% /badge %}} Because the print preview URLs were non deterministic for normal pages in comparison to page bundles, this is now changed.
 Each print preview is now accessible by adding a `index.print.html` to the default URL.

-  You can revert this behavior by overwriting the PRINT output format setting in your `config.toml`to:
+  You can revert this behavior by overwriting the PRINT output format setting in your `hugo.toml`to:

   ````toml
   [outputFormats]